Skip to main content

 • Evening: 1–7 mcg/dL

-Cortisol production may begin to decline slightly in midlife.
+As noted by the National Institutes of Health, cortisol production may begin to decline slightly in midlife.
 Stress management becomes crucial, as prolonged high levels can contribute to weight gain, high blood pressure, and metabolic issues.

 Cortisol Ranges for Seniors (60+)